 ACT Scores 101

-As you probably know, on the four ACT test subjects: Math, English, Reading, and Science, you will receive a scaled score between 1 to 36.
+As students probably know, on the four ACT test subjects: Math, English, Reading, and Science, they will receive a scaled score between 1 to 36.
 The average of these four scores will then be computed to get your composite score.
-These figures will be shown on your score reports.
-Obviously, like every other test you’ve taken the higher your ACT score the better.
+These figures will be shown on students result reports.
+Obviously, like every other test you’ve taken the higher your ACT result the better.

 Related Topic: ACT Registration And Requirements